 The first phase consists of hitting him from below while dodging every once in a while.
 He’ll do the occasional ground slam that may catch you off guard, but it won’t be able to touch a player behind him.

 The second phase is a little trickier, but you can’t avoid dodging his charges.
-When he stops to breathe ice at you, advance behind him as quickly as possible.
+When he stops breathing ice at you, advance behind him as quickly as possible.
 His back-and-forth charge attack will put a damper on your initial staying behind the strategy, but a quick dodge, and you can continue doing what you were doing.

 While he’s a fun boss to fight, he will only pose a threat to new or inexperienced players.

 Difficulty: 2 out of 10